glouppe/info8010-deep-learning/lecture9.md

 ## The case of molecules

-A very natural way to represent molecules is as graphs, where nodes represent atoms and edges represent bonds.
+Molecules are naturally represented as graphs, where nodes represent atoms and edges represent bonds.

-Features can be associated with each node, e.g. the atomic number, the number of bonds, etc.
+Features can be associated with each node and edge, e.g. the atomic number, the number of bonds, etc.

 .center.width-100[![](figures/lec9/molecules1.png)]